Envío gratuito en pedidos superiores a 100 dólares.

 Ease Of Cleaning

-Cleaning washable diapers is a major part of using reusable nappies.
-Easy-to-clean nappies save time and effort.
-Look for nappies that dry quickly and resist stains.
+Cleaning washable diapers is a big part of using reusable nappies.
+Nappies that are easy to clean save you time and effort.
+Look for ones that dry quickly and resist stains.

 Tips for easier diaper cleaning: